 We regress the lagged (by one year) value of the Chinese share of imports by Brazil, Indonesia, Malaysia and Mexico on the share of outsourcing expenses of Indian firms.
 Results from the IV estimations along with their first-stages are presented in Table 8.
 Our IV results qualitatively mirror results in Table 7, though the magnitudes of the coefficient of interest across columns are larger.
 This is possible if unobserved factors driving outsourcing activity by Indian firms and imports from China simultaneously lead to inconsistent estimates of the impact of Chinese import penetration on outsourcing.
-Columns (1) through (4) and columns (6) through (9) present results for outsourcing as a share of total expenses and value added respectively, with columns (5) and (10) presenting results for the time period 1995-2001.
-Overall, our IV results suggest that a 10 percentage point increase in Chinese import penetration ratio increases the share of outsourcing in total expenses by 0.24-0.50 percentage points, and increases the share of outsourcing expenses in gross value-added by 1.4-1.6 percentage points.
+From columns (1) through (4), our IV results for our main measure of outsourcing suggest that a 10 percentage point increase in Chinese import penetration ratio increases the share of outsourcing in total expenses by 0.24-0.50 percentage points.
+As expected, columns (5) and (10) show that the coefficient on Chinese import penetration is not statistically significant for the time-period 1995-2001.